vkbo/novelWriter/README.md

 **Note:** As of April 2024 only pre-releases are made from the `main` branch.
 Full releases are made from the `release` branch.
-So if you're submitting a fix to a current release, **including changes to documentation**, they must be made to the 'release' branch.
+So if you're submitting a fix to a current release, **including changes to documentation**, they must be made to the `release` branch.

 ### Translations